Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Impact of Privacy-Sensitive Data on Fine-tuning Large Language Models

-In order to carry out different downstream applications, large language models (LLMs) such as GPT-2 \cite{radford2019language} and BERT \cite{devlin-etal-2019-bert} undergo a fine-tuning step that modifies their pre-trained weights according to those specific tasks \cite{chung2022scaling}.
-However, privacy-sensitive texts have some specific patterns and often contain out-of-distribution tokens, e.g., digits (in phone or credit card numbers), special characters, and out-of-vocabulary words (login credentials or physical addresses).
+To carry out different downstream applications, LLMs such as GPT-2 \cite{radford2019language} and BERT \cite{devlin-etal-2019-bert} undergo a fine-tuning step that modifies their pre-trained weights according to those specific tasks \cite{chung2022scaling}.
+However, privacy-sensitive texts have specific patterns and often contain out-of-distribution tokens, e.g., digits (in phone or credit card numbers), special characters, and out-of-vocabulary words (login credentials or physical addresses).
 To understand the impact of such privacy-sensitive data on fine-tuning, we investigate whether the changes in the pre-trained weights after fine-tuning the LLMs with such sensitive data show any differentiating patterns when compared to the weight changes after fine-tuning with regular English texts.
 Our key observation from this investigation is that there indeed exists a remarkable difference between the patterns in these two cases.
-Figure \ref{fig:weights_diff_gen} depicts the norms of weight changes in all 12 transformer blocks, i.e., multi-layer perception (MLP) and self-attention layers after fine-tuning a GPT-2 (base) model, $G$ with regular English sentences, $\mathcal D_{reg}$.
-Here, we can observe a uniform impact on the weights across different layers, $L$, which suggests that the model's adaptation after fine-tuning is evenly distributed throughout its architecture.
+Figure \ref{fig:weights_diff_gen} depicts the norms of weight changes in all 12 transformer blocks, i.e., multi-layer perceptron (MLP) and self-attention layers after fine-tuning a GPT-2 (base) model $G$ with regular English sentences $\mathcal D_{reg}$.
+Here, we observe a uniform impact on the weights across different layers, $L$, which suggests that the model's adaptation after fine-tuning is evenly distributed throughout the architecture.
+However, a distinct pattern emerges when fine-tuning $G$ with privacy-sensitive texts $\mathcal D_{sen}$ such as phone numbers, email addresses, login credentials, credit card numbers, medical prescriptions, etc. Only a subset of weights, specifically the MLP sub-layers in the last few transformer blocks, denoted as $L_{\star} \subset L$, undergo a substantial transformation, while the remaining layers, denoted as $L_{\ominus}= L\setminus L_{\star}$, exhibit minimal/regular changes.
+This exact observation is also supported by Chen et al. \cite{chen2024learnable}.
+Figure \ref{fig:weights_diff_sens} shows the transformation of the MLP and self-attention layers of GPT-2 after fine-tuning with $D_{sen}$ (Refer to Figure \ref{fig: gemma_weight_diff} for Gemma).
+We experiment with four different language models - Gemma, Llama-2, GPT-2, and BERT - using various types of sensitive data and find that as long as these sensitive texts have an \textbf{out-of-distribution} characteristic with respect to the training data, each of these LMs shows such disproportionate changes in their internal weights.
+This crucial observation supports the following hypothesis: